Famondir/Music-Suite/README.md

 ### Accordion Simulator

 At the end of this project a pretty simple accordion simultaor was created ([accordion.py](https://github.com/Famondir/Music-Suite/blob/main/src/main/python/accordion.py) and [instrument_simulator.py](https://github.com/Famondir/Music-Suite/blob/main/src/main/python/instrument_simulator.py)).
 One can press buttons on your computer keyboard which are mapped to the buttons of an button accordion with b-grip arranged keyboard.
 The correct tone - sampled from a VST instrument - will get played while a button is pressed.
 One can play multiple tones ata time to play accords.
+Please have a look at the [demo video](https://github.com/Famondir/Music-Suite/raw/main/docs/accordion_simulator_example.mkv).
 Additionally one can read music sheets written in an own DSL to let it be played ([melodyplayer.py](https://github.com/Famondir/Music-Suite/blob/main/src/main/python/melodyplayer.py)).

 Things I had in my mind to implement as well: